The Big Apple NYC Destination for the Best Family Fun

 Other places to visit in The Big Apple which are low-cost include the zoos in Queens, Central Park, Prospect Park, and the Bronx.
 The prices range from 50 cents for children under 12 to $11 per adult.

-Another wonderful place of fun that has a free entrance is the Sony Wonder Technology Lab.
+Another wonderful place for fun that has a free entrance is the Sony Wonder Technology Lab.
 It has hands-on things for the kids to do.

 Schiller’s Liquor Bar – A Kid-friendly Restaurant